juvalen/XE/README.md

 # XE
-Install Oracle XE on Vagrant box with Ansible provider
+Installs Oracle XE on Vagrant box with Ansible provider